ACCOUNTING for Everyone

 • Accounts have a balance (which shows how much we have, how much we owe, how much we have spent, how much we have earned etc.)

 So, what do we do with these accounts?
-First we need a place to show them.
+First we need a place to put them.
 And that place is called the Chart of Accounts.
 It is a list of all the accounts used in a business.
 A list of accounts is great, but it also needs some structure so it makes a little more sense.

 Accounts Structure